-In celebration of taking your cat to the vet day, we would like to share this information about preventive care versus reactive care for your cat(s).
+In celebration of #Cat2Vet day, we would like to share this information about preventive care versus reactive care for your feline(s).
 Keeping up with your felines’ health may not be high on your priority list of things to do and your kitties are generally reluctant to tell you that they need any looking after.
 As a matter of fact, most cats will not even indicate when they are in pain.

 Why Take Your Cat to the Vet?

 Here are a few reasons not to postpone a cat’s check-up visit